 Abstract

 Several recent articles have reached the same conclusion that effects on the Implicit Relational Assessment Procedure (IRAP) are biased in some way or demonstrate generic patterns of effect regardless of what domain is being assessed.
 Multiple accounts have been advanced to explain why this might be the case.
-However, no work has sought to either (a) precisely estimate this generic effect or (b) consider its implications for the validity of conclusions in published and future research.
-This study used a large open dataset (N = 753) of IRAPs capturing implicit evaluations in multiple domains.
+However, no work has sought to either (a) precisely estimate this generic effect, (b) correctly label it as a method effect, or (c) considered the implications of this confound on the validity of analyses in past and future research.
+This study used a large open dataset (N = 709) of IRAPs capturing implicit evaluations in multiple domains (k = 10).
 Results demonstrated a specific generic pattern among IRAP effects that was common across domains.
 The majority of variance in IRAP effects is attributable to the generic pattern rather than the domain being assessed.
-The IRAP is therefore relatively insensitive to the attitudes or learning histories that it is intended to assess, and effects on the task are heavily confounded.
-The existence of the generic pattern may also undermine the validity of many conclusions made in the published IRAP literature.
+The IRAP is therefore relatively insensitive to the attitudes or learning histories that it is intended to assess.
+Common analyses of IRAP data are confounded by this method effect, and these analyses are employed in 83% of the published IRAP literature.
+This undermines the validity of at least some of the claims in the majority of IRAP publications.

 The Implicit Relational Assessment Procedure is not very sensitive to the attitudes and learning histories it is used to assess